-Be careful what you measure - and what you are required to measure The pressure to prove the efficacy of your programme (and understate problems) can be compounded when it is directly and narrowly linked to outcomes-based commissioning (in the form of payment by results or principal only payment systems).
+Be careful what you measure - and what you are required to measure

+The pressure to prove the efficacy of your programme (and understate problems) can be compounded when it is directly and narrowly linked to outcomes-based commissioning (in the form of payment by results or principal only payment systems).
 A major concern for the voluntary sector is the burden of evidence which is placed upon providers to establish both the cost-efficiency and social benefit of their work utilising instruments and measures which capture narrow financial and reducing reoffending parameters.
 In the current climate of austerity and the need for providers to 'do more with less', it can be a matter of politics, rather than social science, as to which 'costs' and which 'benefits' are actually utilised and calculated.
 The traditional view of commissioners and funders is that the costs of programmes or interventions should be favourable in relation to expenditure (i.e. should save money) when assessing the validity of programmes.
 This kind of calculation, for example, might offset the cost of intervention or treatment against what might notionally be saved had the service user otherwise been using health, policing, custodial or other public resources, reduced criminal activity, or any reduction in victim costs, for example.
 Net benefits might also be calculated for participants (engagement in education, treatment programmes), their families and communities, and the general public.

-CBAs are more complex than they may at first appear Clearly, this is an expert, and sometimes formidably complex area of evaluation and whilst 'cost-effective' calculations might be a useful reflective exercise for the purposes of assessing what works in their programmes, they are often not rigorously grounded in evidence which would satisfy stringent actuarial or criminological standards.
+CBAs are more complex than they may at first appear

+Clearly, this is an expert, and sometimes formidably complex area of evaluation and whilst 'cost-effective' calculations might be a useful reflective exercise for the purposes of assessing what works in their programmes, they are often not rigorously grounded in evidence which would satisfy stringent actuarial or criminological standards.
 The fact that such calculations often appear in programme evaluative reports as if they were founded in sound scientific facts is often not the 'fault' of either funders nor providers, who are often operating within a set of tacit and powerful messages with regards to what counts as valid indicators of 'value for money' (Marsh, Fox and Hedderman, 2009).

-9 3 Marsh, K. Fox, C. Hedderman, C. (2009).
+Marsh, K. Fox, C. Hedderman, C. (2009).
 'Do you get what you pay for?
 Assessing the use of prison from an economic perspective.'
 Howard Journal of Criminal Justice, 48(2), 117-135.

-Furthermore, in practice, the 'validity' or a programme (i.e. whether it produces the stated effects such as reduced addiction, criminal behaviour, etc) is conflated with 'cost effectiveness', when these are separate and different entities.
+Furthermore, in practice, the 'validity' of a programme (i.e. whether it produces the stated effects such as reduced addiction, criminal behaviour, etc) is conflated with 'cost effectiveness', when these are separate and different entities.
 'Success' may take on counter-intuitive appearances according to whether it is measured from scientific or cost efficiency perspectives.
 For example, programmes may 'work' by achieving their goals, but the treatment might not involve the most cost-effective methods.
 Participants who are removed from or drop out of a programme might raise the success rate of programmes if only those remaining are counted.
 Participants who are back in custody may be counted as 'failures' by funders, although from a public safety point of view, their re-arrest counts as a 'success' as they are incapacitated from criminal or substance misuse activities.
 A participant may not appear on re-offending or recidivism measures after completing a programme because they are back in custody, have died, or have fallen out of the reach of social services, rather than having desisted.
-Counterproductive impacts Cost-benefit analysis must function sufficiently well to identify potential counterproductive impacts of certain courses of action, including financial, reputational or other costs which outweigh perceived benefits.
-Many charities routinely assume calculated risks - entering into new areas of work, undertaking loss-making contracts or subsidising services for a short term - in the expectation that conditions may become more beneficial in the future.
-However, the recent history of significant financial difficulties among voluntary sector or social enterprises from Kid's Company to Lifeline to Working Links, attest to the risks of extended contract dependency.
-The ongoing fallout from failures in the Transforming Rehabilitation (TR) policy also bears out the exposure of the voluntary sector to changing policy priorities.
-Voluntary sector organisations were exposed to path dependency which meant that systemic problems with income projections and the TR business model revealed limitations in the Community Rehabilitation Companies, which in turn exposed many charitable contractors to intolerable commercial risks.
-Finally, there is the problem with the 'costly verification' problem.
-In his study of faith-based social services providers in the United States, Avinash Dixit (2001) found that self-reporting systems for payment by results regimes created perverse incentives as providers who told the truth about shortfalls in outcome or implementation problems were sanctioned more than those who withheld or glossed over such data.
-The alternative system, which also used in Great Britain, is to require principals to verify whether or not outcomes have been achieved, often through expensive auditing or inspection procedures.
-The expense and resources required for either option is widely cited as one of the most prominent disincentives to the smaller or medium contractors in the charitable sector.
-University. https://pdfs.semanticscholar.org/6ac6/6ae5f0adcff17b82fa88eb461cfd77ed6b70.pdf